Nincodedo/rhc-ocw/docs/ocw/index.md

 The Night Vision Helmet is a leather helmet for Undead_Zeratul.
 It grants infinite Night Vision while worn.
 Can be found in [Undead_Zeratul's Cottage](#undead_zeratuls-cottage).

+### Potion Bundle

+The Potion Bundle is a bundle filled with splash potions.
+It can be used in tandem with the [Potion Horn](#potion-horn).
+The bundle automatically refills with more potions when it runs out.
+It can only be found in [The Library's Forbidden Wing](#the-librarys-forbidden-wing).

 ### Potion Horn

+The Potion Horn is a goat horn for ShokkZ.
+It shares splash potion effects with all players within earshot of the horn (256 blocks).
+It can be found in [Pillager Outposts](https://minecraft.fandom.com/wiki/Pillager_Outpost).

 ### Sheep Horn